Usual foreign reaction to any question regarding Hungary

 GulaschSuppe: The single most famous Hungarian dish, mostly written exactly like that for foreigners.
 In Hungarian it is gulyásleves.
 In English it's called "goulash", though in North America the word refers to a totally different dish.

 Puskás Öcsi: The single most famous Hungarian person ever.
 (Not counting Johnny von Neumann.
 And Bela Lugosi.
 And Edward Teller.
-And Franz Liszt)
+And Franz Liszt.)

 Stephen Colbert: The person who almost had one of the main bridges named after him on the Danube.
 Hell, everyone in the country voted for him in the online poll.
 1.7 times.

-Hungarian Ambassador to the United States András Simonyi plays a mean guitar.
+Former Hungarian Ambassador to the United States András Simonyi plays a mean guitar.

-Pole and Hungarian are two brothers, they fight and drink together. ;) There's even a Day of Polish-Hungarian friendship in both countries.
+"Pole and Hungarian are two brothers, they fight and drink together."
+There's even a Day of Polish-Hungarian friendship in both countries.

 To confused non-Magyars/non-Poles: "Poles and Hungarians are brothers, they fight and drink together", or something like it, is a short rhyme in both Polish and Hungarian, and a symbol of the traditional good relations between the two countries.
 Possibly originated in the middle ages when for a while the two countries were ruled by the same king.

 Somewhat more unsettlingly, it was a Hungarian (the aforementioned batshit-crazy Edward Teller) and a Pole (Stanisław Ulam) living in America who came up with the first design for the hydrogen bomb.
 To be fair, the Russian Andrei Sakharov had the same idea independently almost immediately afterward (which is why the H-bomb is called the "Teller-Ulam Design" in the West but "Sakharov's Third Idea" in the former Soviet bloc).
 On the other hand, while Ulam and Sakharov later forswore nuclear research (and Sakharov became an anti-nuclear campaigner note And then human-rights campaigner and democracy activist in the Soviet Union, earning him a Nobel Peace Prize and exile to Siberia), Teller started advocating ever more deadly weapons (he was the one who convinced the US Air Force to seriously pursue the H-bomb in the first place), including the notorious "Star Wars" anti-missile system in The Eighties.
 Like we said, batshit.

 On the other hand, Hungarians and Romanians don't exactly get along that well.
-A centuries-long dispute over rightful ownership of Transylvania (with all the attendant Misplaced Nationalism and abusive historical Ret Cons), the fact that it was settled by the Trianon treaty at the small price of having Hungary lose 72% of its territory (but surprisingly only about a third of it's ethnically Hungarian population the majority of the population of Transylvania actually being ethnically Romanian according to all censuses of the Austro-Hungarian Empire) (something that Hungarians can be a bit bitter about) and a Curb Stomp War in 1919 with a side helping of Romanian occupation, plundering (in retaliation for the Central Powers doing the same thing during WW 1) and harsh armistice terms didn't help.
+A centuries-long dispute over rightful ownership of Transylvania (with all the attendant Misplaced Nationalism and abusive historical Ret Cons), the fact that it was settled by the Trianon treaty at the small price of having Hungary lose 72% of its territory (but surprisingly only about a third of it's ethnically Hungarian population the majority of the population of Transylvania actually being ethnically Romanian according to all censuses of the Austro-Hungarian Empire), something that Hungarians can be a bit bitter about, and a Curb Stomp War in 1919 with a side helping of Romanian occupation, plundering (in retaliation for the Central Powers doing the same thing during WW1) and harsh armistice terms didn't help.